 Work breakdown structure (WBS) allows project managers to define various tasks and their dependencies within a project.
-Once established, it is important to estimate the number of skills and resources required to complete each task.
-The resources also have a cost associated with them, so it is vital to identify the right resources to fulfill the project’s scope so that it can be completed within the stipulated time and budget.
+Once established, estimating the number of skills and resources required to complete each task is essential.
+The resources also have a cost associated with them, so it is vital to identify the right resources to fulfill the project’s scope to be completed within the stipulated time and budget.

 This is where resource breakdown structure comes into the picture.
-It helps visualize, plan and organize enterprise-wide resources effectively for the project at hand.
+It helps visualize, plan, and organize enterprise-wide resources effectively for the project.

 Simply put, a resource breakdown structure (RBS) revolves around “breaking down” all types of resources required for each task, from the workforce to equipment, before project initiation.

 Managers can use the RBS to ensure competent allocation and ascertain the project’s success.

 This blog explains what RBS stands for and how to create a perfect one using a resource management solution.
 Let’s begin:

 1. What is RBS or resource breakdown structure?

 In project management, the resource breakdown structure (RBS) is a systematic list of resources required to execute a project.
 It is broken down by function and type and contains all resources on which project funds will be spent.
 It includes personnel, tools, machinery, materials, equipment, and software licenses.

 A project manager is responsible for creating the resource breakdown structure during the project planning.
 They divide it into various tasks for different phases and estimate the resources required for the entire project lifecycle.
 They then distribute RBS to all stakeholders, team members, etc., to keep everyone on the same page and eliminate confusion around each resource’s roles and responsibilities.